msc-acse/system-documentation/SettingUpJupyterhub.md

 The jupyterhub model has the hub instance create notebook instances for users as and when they are required.
 Several diffent models are avaiable

- - Local Spawner - the default, uses root privileges to start a new notebook as a local user
+ - Local Spawner - the default, uses root privileges to start a new notebook as a local user.
+The local user may have been created by the authentication process if she did not exist already.
  - Sudo Spawner - For non-root accounts with (passwordless) sudo rights.
- - Docker Spawner - Spin up a docker container for each user
+ - Docker Spawner - Spins up a docker container for each user.
+There are options to mount volumes from the host system inside the container if true persistence is required.
- - Kubernetes Spawner - Spin up an image in a Kubernetes cluster for each user.
+ - Kubernetes Spawner - Spin up a docker image in a Kubernetes cluster for each user.

 The choice of spawner and the enivronment which it presents is controlled in the config file.

+## JupyterHub & Kubernetes

+Long term, JupyterHub provides base Docker images of itself, which it should be possible to load onto an Azure AKS Kubernetes cluster.
+In principle, if this is set up to use the kubernetes spawner for the single user notebooks, then the entire system should scale transparently.